motm-therapy/website/docs/contact.md

 ## :fontawesome-solid-phone: Phone

-Please call and leave a voicemail with a provider if you have questions about the services they offer.
+Please call and leave a voicemail with the practice if you have any questions.

 [Matters of the Mind Therapy (123-456-7890)](tel:1234567890){ .md-button }